totemorg/totem/README.md

 			}
 		}, function (err) {
 			Trace( err ||
 	`Now stronger and **encrypted** -- try my https /dothis and /orthis endpoints.
 	Ive only requested 1 core, and Im unprotected, with a mysql database.
 	If my client.pfx does not already exists, Totem will create the client.pfx and associated pems (public client.crt and private client.key).` , {
-					my_endpoints: TOTEM.reader
+				my_endpoints: TOTEM.byType
 			});
 		});

 ### N5 - Unencrypted but has an anti-bot shield

 	var TOTEM = require("../totem").config({
-		name: "allmine",

 		mysql: {
 			host: ENV.MYSQL_HOST,
 			user: ENV.MYSQL_USER,
 			pass: ENV.MYSQL_PASS
 		},

+		name: "allmine",

-		riddles: 10
+		riddles: 20
 	}, function (err) {
 		Trace( err ||
 `I am Totem client, with no cores but I do have mysql database and I have an anti-bot shield!!`, {
 			mysql_derived_parms: TOTEM.site
 		});
 	});